emojicode/emojicode.github.io/src/reference/classes.md

 	🍉

 As the name suggests instance variables are just variables inside a scope.
-They cannot be accessed from outside that scope, this means only the methods of the class have access to them.
-If you want to modify or access them from outside the class you have to write getters and setters.
+They **cannot be accessed from outside** the class.
+If you want to modify or access them from outside the class you have to write **getters and setters**.

+It’s also noteworthy that instance variables are **private to the class** in which they were defined.
+Subclasses can’t access their superclasses instance variables.

 Example: